kunitoki/LuaBridge3/Manual.md

   std::cerr << result.errorMessage ();
 ```

-It is also possible that pushing an unregistered class instance into those function will generate an error, that can be trapped using the same mechanism in a `LuaResult`:
+It is also possible that pushing an unregistered class instance into those function will generate an error, that can be trapped using the same mechanism in a `luabridge::LuaResult`:

 ```lua
 function fail (unregistred)